ChernegaSergiy/j3-server-setup/README.md

 ## Overview

-This repository provides a complete setup for establishing a functional server environment on Android devices using a modified Termux distribution.
+This repository provides a complete setup for establishing a functional server environment on Android devices using a modified TermOnePlus distribution.
 It includes:

-- Custom Termux APK with the package name `com.termux`
+- Custom TermOnePlus APK with the package name `com.termux`
 - Enhanced terminal font (DejaVuSansMNerdFontMono-Regular)
 - Pre-configured binary packages
 - Scripts for server management and automation